Where Should A Swing Check Valve Be Installed?

 Can check valves be installed vertically?

-Yes, check valves, including swing check valves, can be installed vertically but only when the flow is directed upwards.
+Yes, check valves, including swing check valves, can be installed vertically, but only when the flow is directed upwards.

 Vertical installation with downward flow is not recommended, as it can cause the valve to remain open, defeating its purpose and potentially leading to water hammer and valve damage.